top of page

 Search

 "The report of my death was an exaggeration."
-John E. Bianchi
+John E. Bianchi (and Mark Twain)

 That line is a quote from humorist Mark Twain, made during a time when such rumors were circulating about him.
 Over the last few years I have been receiving claims of the unlikely death of John Bianchi, most recently from my friend Gene DeSantis.
 Even the folks in the press and the industry whom I know to have a special relationship with my former boss, JB, could neither confirm nor deny.
 Not even the staffer at the current iteration of the Bianchi Leather company could or